ccsb-scripps/AutoDock-Vina/docs/source/docking_zinc.rst

 1. Preparing the receptor
 -------------------------

 During this step we will create the PDBQT file of the receptor using the PDB file called ``proteinH.pdb``, containing all the hydrogen atoms, and add the tetrahedral zinc pseudo atoms (``TZ``) around the Zinc ion.
 TZ atoms represent the preferred position for tetrahedral coordination by the ligand.
 All the materials for this tutorial can be found here: ``<autodock-vina_directory>/example/docking_with_zinc_metalloproteins/data``.
+This file contains the receptor coordinates of chain A and B taken from the PDB entry ``1s63``.

 To prepare the receptor, execute the following command lines: